mparno/fenics-web/source/featured/2011/pdesys.rst

-A feasible linearization, leading to a convergent iteration to solve the highly nonlinear equations, is not neccessarily obvious for the turbulence model in question and usually calls for extensive trial and error.
+A feasible linearization, leading to a convergent iteration to solve the highly nonlinear equations, is not necessarily obvious for the turbulence model in question and usually calls for extensive trial and error.
 Using ``cbc.pdesys``, the placement of a term in a variational form - explicitly on the right hand side of the equation system or implicitly in the coefficient matrix - is